The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Day 2 — Measure.
 Give each activity a spoon cost.
 Total the day.

 Day 5 — Protect sleep and food.
-Sleep and food are not wellness accessories.
 They are spoon infrastructure.

 Day 6 — Balance the week.
 A weekly spoon rhythm beats daily panic.